PCOS in Pregnancy

 Gestational Diabetes

-Gestational diabetes is pregnancy-induced diabetes, that usually resolves in the postpartum.
-Studies show that women with PCOS have a 3x higher chance of gestational diabetes, from high androgen levels.
+Gestational diabetes is pregnancy-induced diabetes, that usually resolves in the postpartum (but leads to an increased risk of developing type 2 diabetes as early as 3 years after that index pregnancy).
+Studies show that women with PCOS have a 3x higher chance of gestational diabetes, often from high androgen levels.

 Risk Factors for developing gestational diabetes are: